 Where is it?

 M60 junction 26, where Manchester's ring road motorway interchanges with the parallel A560, allowing westbound to westbound and, er, westbound to westbound movements.
+The locals sometimes call it "Bredbury scissors" for obvious reasons.

-It was spotted by Peter Edwardson.
+It was nominated by Peter Edwardson.

 What's wrong with it?